edx/commerce-coordinator/README.rst

   # Start redis in devstack from your local devstack directory
   make dev.up.redis

-  # Start celery from the commerce-coordinator venv
+  # Start celery from the commerce-coordinator venv; this management command will auto-reload celery when python files are changed
-  celery -A commerce_coordinator worker -l INFO
+  python manage.py celery

   # More test URLs you can hit in the browser or pipe through jq (https://stedolan.github.io/jq/) to make the output more readable:
   ⫸ curl -s "http://localhost:8000/lms/test_celery_signal/" | jq '.'
  {